TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

     :language: php
     :caption: EXT:my_extension/Classes/EventListener/NullMailer.php

 An extension can define multiple listeners.
+The attribute can be used on class and method level.
 The PHP attribute is repeatable, which allows to register the same class to listen for different events.

 Once the emitter is triggering an event, this listener is called automatically.
 Be sure to inspect the event's PHP class to fully understand the capabilities